tyuichis/modern-anki-card-template/README.md

 ![Prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat)
 [![Ko-Fi](https://img.shields.io/badge/Ko--fi-Buy%20Me%20a%20Coffee-ff5f5f?logo=kofi)](https://ko-fi.com/tyuichis)

 This Anki card template is built to be easy to use, beautifully consistent and feature-complete.
+It comes with a Q&A (typical front and back style cards) and Cloze template.
 While there are many templates out there, not many, if any, tried to engineer in a UI/UX experience that feels natively built-in.

 ## Key Features
 - Dark and Light Mode support